 The term ‘teenager’ was coined in 1941, and Seventeen magazine printed its first issue in 1944, showing off young teenager-targeted clothing and interests.
 It was a new market, one that was somewhere between girls and college-age young women.
-Teenagers were obsessed with crooner Frank Sinatra, hung out at soda fountains and danced all night to jazz and swing music.
-1940s teenage fashions reflected this new, care-free outlook on life.
+Teenagers were obsessed with crooner Frank Sinatra, hung out at soda fountains, and danced all night to jazz and swing music.
+1940s teenage fashions reflected this new, carefree outlook on life.

-LIFE magazine wrote a feature story about teen girls in December 1944 saying:
+LIFE magazine wrote a feature story about teen girls in December 1944, saying:

 Some 6,000,000 U.S. teen-age girls live in a world all their own — a lovely, gay, enthusiastic, funny and blissful society almost untouched by the war.
-It is a world of sweaters and skirts and bobby sox and loafers, of hair worn long, of eye-glass rims painted red with nail polish, of high school boys no yet gone to war.
+It is a world of sweaters and skirts and bobby sox and loafers, of hair worn long, of eye-glass rims painted red with nail polish, of high school boys not yet gone to war.
 (Read the article here.)

 In the life of a 1940s teenager, there was a war going on, but it was something that only seemed to affect their parents.
 With outside life oblivious to them and marketers still trying to identify this new teenage demographic, the fashions that real teens wore and what was marketed to them were quite different.

-Clothing shops, mail order catalogs and girl magazines portrayed teens as just older girls in frilly dresses.
+Clothing shops, mail order catalogs, and girl magazines portrayed teens as just older girls in frilly dresses.
 Articles encouraged girls to dress their best to attract a young man and to save their part time job money for nice wedding china.

 Teenage Fashions at School

 The teen girl uniform of the 1940s was a pleated plaid skirt, snug fitting sweater over a blouse, white bobby socks, and a pair of loafers or saddle shoes.
 This was a simple, easy, comfortable outfit that was dressy enough for school yet informal enough for after school fun.

 The most iconic clothing item of the ’40s was the ‘sloppy Joe’ sweater.
-It was a plain crew-neck or button up cardigan sweater, worn a few sizes up.
-The opposite style was a snug fitting sweater – a look made popular by movie stars dubbed “Sweater girls”.
-Sweaters with some fuzz to them, such as a brushed wool or angora hair, were exceptionally stylish.
-Added embroidery in motifs of animals, flowers and insects was a fad in the later years.
-For a few years, it was trendy to wear a cardigan sweater buttoned up backwards.
-Why?
-Who knows, but girls were trendy to do so.
+It was a plain crew-neck or button up cardigan sweater, worn one size up for a boxy fit.
+The opposite style was a snug fitting sweater – a look made popular by movie stars dubbed “Sweater Girls” in the late 40s and early 1950s.

 An alternative to the sweater was to wear a tailored jacket with matching skirt.
 These two piece suits were worn for school and church but hardly anywhere else.
 To teens, they were too matronly and too stiff.

 The jacket could be worn buttoned up or open and had shoulder pads.
 It fell between the waist and hipline.
+They could be worn over a simple shirtwaist dress that did not match, but coordinated with the jacket.
 Reds and blues were popular colors.
-They could be worn over a simple shirtwaist dress that did not match, but coordinated with the jacket.

 The blouse would be tucked into a plaid or solid color pleated A-line skirt.
 Skirts came down to just below the knee.
-The skirt was made of rayon, wool blend or all wool and zipped or buttoned on the side.
+The skirt was a little bit fuller than a ‘grown-up’ would wear.
+The skirt was made of rayon, a wool blend, or pure wool and either zipped or buttoned on the side.
 It could be grey, tan or blue, red or green plaid.

 Dressing for Church